Solutions to financing a government contract

 If your business generates above $1,000,000 of monthly revenues, asset-based loans let you finance your company’s main assets such as equipment, inventory, or accounts receivable.

-Factoring (also known as invoice financing or accounts receivable factoring) helps boost the cash flow of companies that have creditworthy, but slow-paying, invoices.
-This is particularly useful for government receivables as it is a flexible form of financing which is relatively quick to set up – normally a week or two.
+Factoring helps boost the cash flow of companies that have creditworthy, but slow-paying, invoices.
+This is particularly useful for government receivables as it is a flexible form of financing.
+It is relatively quick to set up – normally a week or two.
+Factoring is also known as invoice financing or accounts receivable factoring.

-The factoring company buys your invoices and pays for them immediately, providing you with the cash flow to pay your operating expenses.
-It makes sense to choose a factoring company that has experience in your industry, and who specializes in government contract financing.
+The factoring company buys your invoices and pays for them immediately.
+This provides you with the cash flow to pay your operating expenses.
+It makes sense to choose a factoring company that has experience in your industry.
+But also find one who specializes in government contract financing.

 Come grow with us